yugabyte/yugabyte-db/docs/content/preview/deploy/multi-dc/async-replication.md

   Note that the IP address needs to correspond to the IP of any T-Servers in the universe.

-- For bidirectional replication, repeat the preceding step in the yugabyte-target universe.
+- For bidirectional replication, repeat the preceding step in the target universe.

 When completed, proceed to [Verify replication](#verify-replication).

 ## Verify replication

-You can verify replication by stopping the workload and then using the `COUNT(*)` function on the yugabyte-target to yugabyte-source match.
+You can verify replication by stopping the workload and then using the `COUNT(*)` function on the target to source match.

 ### Unidirectional replication

-For unidirectional replication, connect to the yugabyte-target universe using the YSQL shell (`ysqlsh`) or the YCQL shell (`ycqlsh`), and confirm that you can see the expected records.
+For unidirectional replication, connect to the target universe using the YSQL shell (`ysqlsh`) or the YCQL shell (`ycqlsh`), and confirm that you can see the expected records.

 ### Bidirectional replication

 For bidirectional replication, repeat the procedure described in [Unidirectional replication](#unidirectional-replication), but reverse the source and destination information, as follows:

-1. Run `yb-admin setup_universe_replication` on the yugabyte-target universe, pointing to yugabyte-source.
+1. Run `yb-admin setup_universe_replication` on the target universe, pointing to source.
-2. Use the workload generator to start loading data into the yugabyte-target universe.
+2. Use the workload generator to start loading data into the target universe.
-3. Verify replication from yugabyte-target to yugabyte-source.
+3. Verify replication from target to source.

 To avoid primary key conflict errors, keep the key ranges for the two universes separate.
 This is done automatically by the applications included in the `yb-sample-apps.jar`.